 Car Accidents and Brain Injury

 The injuries sustained in an auto collision can be devastating.
 Many crash survivors have to deal with a lasting disability, and may spend years in rehabilitation just to perform daily tasks.
 In the case of head trauma and traumatic brain injury (TBI), the effects can lead to mood disturbances and worse.
-Given the realities of these kinds of injuries, crash survivors in the Ogden, Layton, and Salt Lake City, UT area should speak with a car accident attorney to discuss a potential lawsuit.
+Given the realities of these kinds of injuries, crash survivors in the Ogden and Layton, UT, area should speak with a car accident attorney to discuss a potential lawsuit.

 The lawyers at Froerer & Miles would like to go over the basics of traumatic brain injuries sustained as a result of auto accidents.
 We’ll note the common symptoms of brain injuries and whether or not you have a case.

 A traumatic brain injury refers to any sort of harm to the brain that is caused by a strong blow to the head or face.
 The blunt trauma from such impact harms the brain tissue.
 These injuries are even worse if an object winds up penetrating the skull and reaching the brain.